hyphacoop/go-dasl/README.md

 A Go reference library for [DASL](https://dasl.ing).

-🚧 Under heavy development! 🚧
+🚧 Under heavy development 🚧

+This library has not yet released a v1 and breaking changes are likely.

 ## License